jeffsp/proctemp/README.md

 Linux processor temperature utilities.

+This repository contains two applications: one to graphically display the CPU temperatures in a console, and one to alert the user when CPU temperatures become high.

 These utilities all require sensors(1).
-To compile the utilities, you also must have libsensors4-dev and libncurses5-dev installed.
+To compile the utilities you also must have libsensors-dev and libncurses-dev installed.

 proctempview
 ============